ScilifelabDataCentre/scilifelab-ai-agent-mcp-workshop-2026-06-09/README.md

 1. Go to [https://docs.docker.com/desktop/install/windows-install/](https://docs.docker.com/desktop/install/windows-install/)
 2. Download the **Docker Desktop Installer**
-3. Run the installer — when prompted, ensure **"Use WSL 2 instead of Hyper-V"** is selected (recommended)
+3. Run the installer.
+When prompted, ensure **"Use WSL 2 instead of Hyper-V"** is selected (recommended)
 4. After installation, Docker Desktop will start automatically
 5. Open **PowerShell** or **Command Prompt** and verify:
    ```cmd